CCOSTAN/Home-AssistantConfig/README.md

 Home Assistant configuration files (YAMLs)

 This is my Home Assistant Configuration.
 I update it pretty regularly.
-Home Assistantruns on my Raspberry Pi 3 with Aeon Labs Z Wave Stick (GEN 5).
+Home Assistant runs on my Raspberry Pi 3 with Aeon Labs Z Wave Stick (GEN 5).
 I've also added a 433Mhz Transmitter and receiver.

 Software on the Pi : Home Assistant, Dasher, HomeBridge